-This page started out by the submission of a question from a site visitor about blowing out water pipes and I feel the string of responses would be of interest to anyone considering doing that.
-Assorted visitors, and assorted comments, some of real value.
-Thanks to all for chiming in.
+This page was created after the submission of a question from a site visitor about blowing out water pipes.
+I felt that the string of responses would be of interest to anyone considering clearing water out of their water pipes before winter freeze-up.

 Yes, it’s getting to be the time of the year in the Northern Hemisphere where we have to be concerned about water freezing in pipes that are exposed to the frigid wintertime conditions.